sfmacdonald/Tech-Blog/README.md

 The github repository may be found at https://github.com/sfmacdonald/Tech-Blog

-The live URL for the working website deployed via Heroku is [insert URL]
+The live URL for the working website deployed via Heroku is https://techie-blog-613aca60cde5.herokuapp.com

 When accessed, the initial landing page should reflect the following image: